KBNLresearch/europeananp-dbpedia-disambiguation/README.md

 ## Processing dumps

-Download dumps from DBPedia (nt-format) from `http://wiki.dbpedia.org/Downloads2014` and put dem in `data/rawdata`
+Download dumps from DBPedia (nt-format) from `http://wiki.dbpedia.org/Downloads2014` and put them in `data/rawdata`

 For an English label database you need: